ebzzry/ebzzry.github.io/src/conkeror-bookmarks.md

 **moz_bookmarks** table, then sorts them by creation date.

-## Generate the Bookmarks
+## Generate the bookmarks

-Next, you need to have a way to generate the HTML file that you're going to view later in Conkeror.
+Next, you need to have a way to generate the HTML file that you’re going to view later in Conkeror.
 Add the following to your `~/.bashrc`.